PrestaShop/prestashop.github.io/news/_posts/2021-05-05-community-survey-results.md

 ![When do you contribute to the open-source project?](/assets/images/2021/05/when-do-you-contribute.png)

-### Sort the opportunities for the open-source project in order of importance
+### Sort the opportunities for the open source project in order of importance

 The 2 most important opportunities identified are the fix of the major prices, taxes, and cart rule issues.